-Developed as a love letter to the Metroid series, Xeodrifter is a Metroidvania game with emphasis on exploration and intense combat, as well as including a small RPG element in the facility to upgrade weapons and learn new abilities as the game progresses.
-For the small amount of time it takes to complete this game, I was impressed with how it plays out, but underwhelmed by just how fleeting an experience it is, with the game ultimately leaving wanting a lot more than what was on offer.
+Developed as a love letter to the Metroid series, Xeodrifter is a Metroidvania game with an emphasis on exploration and intense combat, as well as including a small RPG element in the facility to upgrade weapons and learn new abilities as the game progresses.
+For the small amount of time it takes to complete this game, I was impressed with how it plays out but underwhelmed by just how fleeting an experience it is, with the game ultimately leaving wanting a lot more than what was on offer.

 Graphics – 7/10

 Making use of intricately detailed 8-BIT environments and a dark and gritty atmosphere, the game is set on four different planets with their own unique looks and surroundings, and does extremely well to perpetuate the feeling of isolation that is synonymous with games like this; Super Metroid and The Swapper to name but a few.
-The biggest gripe I have with it in terms of visual presentation is the lack of variety in boss designs, with the developers choosing to simply recycle the same character sprite, but colouring it differently, and giving it different abilities with each battle.
-But although there is a lack in variation in boss design, there certainly isn’t in general enemy design, as there is a wide range of different creatures to fight throughout the course of the game, keeping things fresh for the most part.
+The biggest gripe I have with it in terms of visual presentation is the lack of variety in boss designs, with the developers choosing to simply recycle the same character sprite, but coloring it differently, and giving it different abilities with each battle.
+But although there is a lack of variation in boss design, there certainly isn’t in general enemy design, as there is a wide range of different creatures to fight throughout the course of the game, keeping things fresh for the most part.

 Gameplay – 8/10